 With a few years of living in a van under our belts, we’ve come up with and come across lots of ways to make things more simple and a whole lot easier.

-You can life all starts with the first step – choosing the best van to live in.
+You can start with the first step – choosing the best van to live in.

 There’s no one size fits all answer to this question.
 Think long and hard about the campervan life you’re aiming for before taking the plunge.

-Regardless of whether you’re buying a preloved camper or a used panel van, prime for conversion, here’s a few of our top van life tips and hints to help choose one right for you.
+Regardless of whether you’re buying a preloved camper or a used panel van, prime for conversion, here are a few of our top van life tips and hints to help choose one right for you.